Writer Profile

 When librarians, who specialize in handling books daily, create a book, they don't just think about content satisfaction; they imagine the book sitting on a shelf in some library.

-The second point of focus was the distribution of the finished product.
+The second point of detail was the distribution of the finished product.
 Based on the premise that this book would be released electronically as a PDF, we requested Keio University Press to produce 500 physical copies (not for sale).
-As publishing formats worldwide shift from paper to electronic, wasteful donations should be avoided, so we limited our mailings to domestic university libraries that already held "Library History I." We also deposited copies with the National Diet Library.
+As publishing formats worldwide shift from paper to electronic, wasteful donations should be avoided, so we limited our mailings to university libraries in Japan that already hold "Library History I." We also deposited copies with the National Diet Library.

 *Affiliations and titles are as of the time of publication.